-The supplemental air bag system is designed to inflate on a one-time-only basis.
+The supplemental front air bag modules or supplemental side air bags are designed to inflate on a one-time-only basis.
 As a reminder, unless it is damaged, the supplemental air bag light remains illuminated after inflation has occurred.
-Repair and replacement of the supplemental air bag system should be done only by an authorized NISSAN dealer.
+Repair and replacement of these supplemental air bag systems should be done only by an authorized NISSAN dealer.

-To ensure long-term functioning, the system must be inspected 10 years after the date of manufacture as noted on the certification label located on the driver side front pillar.
+To ensure long-term functioning, these supplemental air bag systems must be inspected 10 years after the date of manufacture as noted on the certification label located on the driver side front pillar.

-When maintenance work is required on the vehicle, the supplemental air bag system and related parts should be pointed out to the person conducting the maintenance.
+When maintenance work is required on the vehicle, the supplemental front air bags, supplemental side air bags and related parts should be pointed out to the person conducting the maintenance.
 The ignition key should always be in the LOCK position when working under the hood or inside the vehicle.